troelsy/Q3-BSP/README.md

 This is a module for Python used to load BSP maps into readable data.
 The interface of the module is really simple; when creating an instance of the LoadBSP class, you tell what BSP file to load using the "fname" argument and the map will then begin loading.
 When the map is loaded, you can use the get() method to retrive the data of each "lump".
-Here is an example:
+Here is an example, on how to print all the texture paths:

 ```
 import LoadBSP
 bsp = LoadBSP.BSP('maps/q3tourney6.bsp')

 for texture in bsp.get("textures"):
-    print texture
+    print texture[0]
 ```

 Please read the documention on how to use the get() method.